calliope-project/calliope/doc/user/advanced_features.rst

 Interfacing with the solver backend
 -----------------------------------

 On loading a model, there is no solver backend, only the input dataset.
 The backend is generated when a user calls `run()` on their model.
-Currently this will call back to Pyomo to build the model and send it off to the solver, given by the user in the run configuration :yaml:`run.solver`.
+Currently this will call back to Pyomo to build the model and send it off to the solver, given by the user in the run configuration :yaml:`config.solve.solver`.
 Once built, solved, and returned, the user has access to the results dataset :python:`model.results` and interface functions with the backend :python:`model.backend`.

 You can use this interface to: